DanielLin1986/Weighted_Attention-based_Gated_GNN_for_Function-level_VD-/Readme.md

 WARVD stands out through its synergistic design, combining deep learning with gradient boosting for robust performance:

 - **Fine-tuned CodeBERT Embeddings**: Utilizes a CodeBERT model pre-trained and fine-tuned on C code corpora to produce contextualized node representations.
-This captures long-range semantic dependencies, far surpassing non-contextual methods like Word2Vec in encoding nuanced code intent (e.g., +29.4% precision gain on real-world benchmarks).
+This captures long-range semantic dependencies, far surpassing non-contextual methods like Word2Vec in encoding nuanced code intent.

 - **Edge Type-Encoding and Attention Mechanism**: Encodes diverse edge types (AST for syntax, CFG for control flows, PDG for data dependencies, and call edges for inter-procedural links) while applying weighted attention to prioritize vulnerability-indicative relationships, such as unchecked branches or unsafe API calls.